This winter, let’s explore the city centre together.

 It comes a year after ChristchurchNZ’s 2018 city centre campaign, Explore, which solidified the City of Exploration narrative and encouraged residents to re-explore their urban centre.
 This time the idea was to make people laugh, not take themselves too seriously, and create a conversation about our central city.

 So far so good.
-Baby Come Back has been widely accepted by central-city businesses, keen to engage and champion the exploration message.
-Retailers have created Baby Come Back-themed events and products, and more are coming on board by the day.
-The city streets are busier and central city businesses are talking about a less-drastic winter downturn.
+Baby Come Back was widely accepted by central-city businesses, keen to engage and champion the exploration message.
+Retailers created Baby Come Back-themed events and products.
+The city streets were busier and central city businesses experienced a less-drastic winter downturn.

 ChristchurchNZ led the creative and marketing aspects of Baby Come Back, and local company Belmont Productions Ltd produced the visual assets.
 These included a hero video and a suite of shorter videos, focused on city themes like shopping and retail, restaurants and hospitality, movies, and the SALT District.
 The assets also included a range of static visuals, also produced in-house.